Adult Therapeutic Groups

 Counselling at SACE is conducted in a confidential manner.
 Information related to counselling is only released to other professionals with a client’s written permission, with the exception of other counsellors at SACE, and the counsellor’s supervisor.
 No information, either written or verbal, gained during the counselling process will be used for the purposes of resolving child custody and access disputes.
 Client files are retained based on current College of Alberta Psychologists guidelines.

-SACE adheres to the Alberta College of Social Workers (ACSW) and the Canadian Psychological Association Codes of Ethics.
+SACE adheres to the Alberta College of Social Workers (ACSW) and the Canadian Psychological Association Code of Ethics.

 Anything you say in a counselling or group session will be considered confidential with the exception of: